Stefan Landrock - Home

 - Interactive Video

-Eternal Light [Restberlin] is a non-linear & interactive movie based on an database of over 70.000 selected photographs taken in Berlin within the last 5 years.
+Restberlin is a highly interactive audiovisual database of over 200.000 selected photographs captured in Berlin within the last 9 years.

-A custom made animation and controller software continuously creates an audiovisual stream of high-resolution imagery.
-Both the software and the photographs are created & taken by the artist.
+A custom made animation and controller software continuously pulls image sequences from the database and delivers an audiovisual stream of contextualized high-resolution imagery.

-Subjects are public places & events, leisure, non-personal documentations of daily life.
+Subjects are public places & events, leisure, non-personal documentary of daily public life in Berlin.
 The entire collection is screened in chronological sequences at variable speed, synced to the tempo of incoming sound.

 The actual exhibit has neither a beginning nor predictable duration as it runs endlessly and continuously produces new versions when parameters are changed.
 By its nature, the stream is non-replicable as it is dependent on various parameters: content filters, animation settings, user interactions and audio feed.